 Thank you for your interest.
-We are no longer accepting applications for #SacYouthWorks Fall.
+We are no longer accepting applications from organizations for #SacYouthWorks Fall.

 The deadline was Saturday, September 19th at noon.